jad3675/Elastic-Role-Permission-Mapper/readme.md

 ---

-**Note**: This tool provides read-only analysis of existing permissions.
+**Note**: This enhanced tool provides read-only analysis of existing permissions with detailed sub-feature breakdown.
 It does not modify roles, users, or security settings in your Elasticsearch cluster.